Date of Graduation

 A multi-dimensional approach to tackle the problems of astroturfing and shadow lobbying is necessary to restore regulatory oversight -- already enshrined in state law -- for the FPPC to remain committed to protecting California’s democratic principles.
 The FPPC, with a limited budget and staff resources, must be given every available tool and regulatory authority to properly oversee how public policy is affected by the lobbying community.
 The law currently allows loopholes to exist to allow shadow lobbying and astroturfing by employers and lobbyists.
 Closing these loopholes now could address the shortfalls in regulatory oversight and ensure disclosure is prominent, accessible and clear.
 While focusing our attention just to the FPPC would be easier, reformers must look at how lobbyists are defined and if a strategy based outside of Sacramento is worth pursuing.

 Alonso, Scott, "Challenges for Good Government Reformers in California: Shadow Lobbying & Astroturfing" (2013).
-Master's Projects.
+Master's Projects and Capstones.
 109.